Rothyakinboro/ALB-Setup-with-EC2-Instance/README.md

 - **Objective:** Automatically configure the EC2 instances with a web server and deploy a simple HTML application.
 - **Details:**
-    - Use the following user data script during the EC2 instance launch to install Apache, start the web server, and deploy an HTML page.
+    - Use the user data script (see bash script within repo) during the EC2 instance launch to install Apache, start the web server, and deploy an HTML page.

 ### 4. Create the Application Load Balancer (ALB)